 Swing seats should be made of soft materials such as rubber, plastic or canvas.

 Make sure children cannot reach any moving parts that might pinch or trap any body part.

 Never attach—or allow children to attach—ropes, jump ropes, leashes, or similar items to play equipment; children can strangle on these.
 If you see something tied to the playground, remove it or call the playground operator to remove it.

 Make sure your children remove helmets and anything looped around their necks.

 Metal, rubber and plastic products can get very hot in the summer, especially under direct sun.

-Parents should supervise children on play equipment to make sure they are safe.
+Parents should supervise children on play equipment.

 Parents should never purchase a home trampoline or allow children to use a home trampoline because of the risk of serious injury even when supervised.